Catalpa: GC for a Low-Variance Software Stack: Data Availability

-The first experiment is a throughput comparison between \gc and an $\epsilon$-gc collector which allocates continuously from a bump buffer without any collections.
-We measure the total wall-clock time taken by the application and pauase times for the collector.
+The first evaluation is a throughput comparison between \gc and an $\epsilon$-gc collector which allocates continuously from a bump buffer without any collections.
+We measure the total wall-clock time taken by the application and pause times for the collector.
 These results are shown in \Cref{tab:macrooverall}.
 The first column is the benchmark name, the second and third columns are the total wall-clock time for the application to run with the \gc collector and the $\epsilon$-gc collector respectively.
-The next three columns are the $50^{\text{th}}$ percentile, $95^{\text{th}}$ percentile and $99^{\text{th}}$ percentile times for the \gc collector.
-The final three columns are the total number of collections performed by the \gc collector, the nursery survival rate, and the heap size (max committed pages) over the application run.

-The results in \Cref{tab:macrooverall} show that the overhead of the \gc collector is extremely low.
-In fact, in $3$ out of $4$ cases the \gc collector is actually faster than the $\epsilon$-gc collector and only $2\%$ slower in the remaining case.
-Our analysis indicates that this is due to the improved locality of the memory access patterns after copy-compaction out of the nursery.
-The average pause times for the collector are quite low, with a $50^{\text{th}}$ percentile pause time of \us{90}-\us{140} across the benchmarks and a maximum $99^{\text{th}}$ percentile pause time of \us{166} on any benchmark!
+The results in \Cref{tab:macrooverall} show that in all cases the \gc collector is actually faster than the $\epsilon$-gc collector by on average $25\%$.
+Our analysis indicates that this is due to the improved locality of the memory access patterns after copy-compaction out of the nursery which more than offsets the additional work required by the collector.
+The average pause times for the collector are quite low, with a $50^{\text{th}}$ percentile pause time of \us{137}-\us{170} across the benchmarks and a $99^{\text{th}}$ percentile pause time of \us{258} on any benchmark!

-Critically, this remarkable temporal behavior is \emph{not} achieved at the expense of memory overheads~\cite{understandcost}.
-As shown in the last column of \Cref{tab:macrostats} the maximum \emph{heap size}, measured as the size of all committed memory pages used by the allocator/collector, used during the execution of the benchmarks is less than \mb{2.9} for any application -- only slightly more than the nursery size, \mb{2} plus the live heap size.
+We also observe that the pause times are quite consistent across the benchmarks.
+Thus, as expected from the theoretical analysis in \Cref{sec:theory}, we see that the collector performance is largely invariant of the application workload and primarily a function on the nursery size.

-We note that the survival rates for the benchmarks are quite low, under $2\%$ in all cases.
-A major contribution to this is \bosque's use of immutable data structures which allocate new objects rather than updating existing ones.
-This results in a high allocation rate but also a very high reclamation rate for the nursery, even at a smaller size.
-We believe this may be a unique opportunity for further GC optimization in the future.
+Critically, the temporal behavior seen in \Cref{tab:macrooverall} is \emph{not} achieved at the expense of memory overheads~\cite{understandcost}.
+As shown in the last column of \Cref{tab:macrooverehead}, the maximum \emph{heap size} used by the application during the execution of the benchmark, measured as the size of all committed memory pages used in the computation, is under \mb{17} for every application -- or only slightly more than the nursery size, \defaultnursurysize, plus the live heap size.
+This indicates that in practice the memory overheads of the \gc collector are quite low and closely track the theoretical expectations.